-Current trends indicate that most gay and lesbian weddings in Key West and the Florida Keys are intimate personal events with fewer than 30 guests, Ross said.
+Current trends indicate that most gay and lesbian weddings in the island chain are intimate personal events with fewer than 30 guests.

-Key West’s outdoor wedding settings, framed by fiery sunsets, include the half-mile-long Smathers Beach on the island’s southern side; gardens at the former home of author Ernest Hemingway, the Audubon House or the Key West Garden Club at West Martello Tower; the White Street Pier; the Key West Lighthouse & Keeper’s Quarters; and the lushly landscaped courtyards of inns and guest houses.
+Key West’s outdoor wedding settings, framed by ardent sunsets, include the half-mile-long Smathers Beach on the island’s southern side; gardens at the former home of author Ernest Hemingway, the Audubon House and the Oldest House Museum; the White Street Pier and the Key West Lighthouse & Keeper’s Quarters; and the lushly landscaped courtyards of inns and guest houses.

-Couples have married on paddleboards and bicycles, and scuba aficionados have tied the knot underwater.
+Couples have married on paddleboards and bicycles, and scuba aficionados have married underwater.
 At Fort Zachary Taylor Historic State Park, couples can marry on the beach or at a Civil War–era fort.

 Florida Keys honeymoons can be spent in a luxury oceanfront resort, an intimate island suite or a lovingly restored historic guest house.
-Romantic activities might include taking the wheel of a tall ship during a sunset cruise, chartering a sailboat or booking a seaplane flight for a truly memorable day trip to the Dry Tortugas.
+Romantic activities might include commandeering the wheel of a tall ship, chartering a sailboat or boarding a seaplane for a truly memorable day trip to remote Dry Tortugas National Park.